leapcode/bitmask_android/src/README.md

 # Updating l10n, metadata, f-droid, google play store

+Easy to get confused, app strings, store strings, transifex, play store…

+# Update app strings

+Any string that will be changed in the source language (en_US) in the  master branch, will be picked up by transifex.
+Translators get notified about source string changes, best to put many changes at once.
+Notify translators, beta test users and localization lab about an upcoming release and request contributions.

-# F-Droid compatible fastlane metadata directory
+# Metadata: F-Droid compatible fastlane metadata directory

-This source folder only contains the generated metadata for f-droid builds for both Bitmask and a custom flavored client.
+The src/<flavor>/fastlande/metadata folder contains the generated metadata for f-droid builds for both Bitmask and a custom flavored client.
 Currently neither F-Droid nor Fastlane support metadata dirs directly within build flavor dirs of a module, like `/<module>/src/<buildFlavor>/fastlane/metadata/android/` (which would be preferable).
 Transifex wants 1 file, play store wants 1 file, fastlane uses text files.

 Keep an eye on this [issue](https://gitlab.com/fdroid/fdroidserver/-/issues/829) to track the state of the fastlane improvements for F-Droid.

-## Updating l10n'ed app store listings
+## Updating localized app store listings

 1. Fetch content from google play (en_US) with scripts/fetch-play-metadata.py
 1. Check if there are changes with what fastlane creates in src/normal/fastlane/metadata/..
-1. Use scripts/prepareForTx.py to check what localized app versions exist in the Android app, prepare for transifex upload
+1. Now is a good moment to do a round of `APP` translation pulls.
+The scripts/pulltranslations.py checks which translations for the app exist, to make sure that we don't push metadata translations to the play store without having the app translated.
 1. tx push se.leap.riseupvpn-desc.json -l en
 1. wait for localization, answer questions, fix wording.
 Repeat when necessary.
 1. Pull from transifex: tx pull -f --keep-new-files